Economy of Argentina: Income distribution

 In relation to other Latin American countries, Argentina has a moderate to low level of income inequality.
 Its Gini coefficient was about 0.407 (2022).
 The gap was worst in the capital suburbs, where the economically successful live in gated communities, while the poor live in slums known as villas miserias.

 In the mid-1970s, the most affluent 10% of Argentina's population had an income 12 times that of the poorest 10%.
 That figure grew to 18 times by the mid-1990s, and by 2002, 43, before declining to 16 in 2010.

 Argentina had an inequality-adjusted human development index of 0.729, compared to 0.578 and 0.709 for neighboring Brazil and Chile, respectively.
 The 2010 Census found that poverty still affected 1 in 8 inhabitants, however; and while the official, household survey poverty rate (based on U$S 100 per person per month, net) was 4.7% in 2013, although the National Research Council estimated poverty in 2010 at 22.6%, with private consulting firms estimating that in 2011 around 21% fell below the income poverty line.
 The World Bank estimated that, in 2013, 3.6% subsisted on less than US$3.10 per person per day.

+Informal Employment

+As with many other Latin American countries, Argentina suffers from high levels of informal employment.
+As of January 2025, it is estimated that 42% of workers in Argentina were affected by informal unemployment.
+The consequences of this are variable and widespread.
+An obvious issue is the government's inability to collect taxes on informal firms and workers.
+But the government is not the only group who is disadvantaged by informal work.
+Informal workers, on average, earn nearly 60% less than formal workers and are half as likely to benefit from social protection benefits.